Multiplex (movie theater): Origins

 The question of who was the inventor of the multiplex is "one of the longest-running debates in movie theater history."
 In a 2004 book, Ross Melnick and Andreas Fuchs identified five leading candidates: James Edwards, Sumner Redstone, Stanley Durwood, Charles Porter, and Nat Taylor.

 In 1915, exhibitor Charles Porter opened the Duplex Theatre in Detroit, Michigan, the first known instance of a dual-auditorium movie theater.
 It had twin 750-seat auditoriums in a single building, sharing a common box office and entrance.
 The Duplex Theatre's history is poorly documented and it is unknown why Porter built his theater that way, though it was apparently a bit too advanced for its time.
-It closed in 1922.
+It closed in 1922 and was remodeled into a ballroom.

 In about 1915 two adjacent theatres in Moncton, New Brunswick, under the same ownership were converted to share a single entrance on Main Street.
 After patrons entered the door, there were separate ticket booths for each theatre, and different programs were shown.
 The arrangement was so unusual that it was featured by Robert Ripley in his Believe It or Not! comic strip.
 Before multiplexes, some cinemas did show different films at the same time in one auditorium, such as in Cairo, Egypt, reported in 1926.

 In 1930, the Regal Twins in Manchester, England became the world's first multiplex followed by Studio 1 and 2 in Oxford Street in London in 1936.

 In 1937 James Edwards twinned his Alhambra Theater in the Los Angeles area by converting an adjacent storefront into a second "annex" screen.
 While both screens would show the same feature movie, one would also offer a double bill.
 It did not convert to showing different movies on both screens until some time after Nat Taylor (see below).
 On February 25, 1940, the Patricia Theater in Aiken, South Carolina made news by becoming what is believed to be the first two-screen theater in the United States showing different movies when operator H. Bert Ram added a screen to an adjoining building and shared a common box office.
 The main screen remained the Patricia Theatre and the Patricia Annex became known as the Little Patricia.

 In December 1947 Nat Taylor, the operator of the Elgin Theatre in Ottawa, Canada, opened a smaller second theater ("Little Elgin") next door to his first theater.
 It was not until 1957, however, that Taylor decided to run different movies in each theater, when he became annoyed at having to replace films that were still making money with new releases.
 Taylor opened dual-screen theaters in 1962 in Place Ville Marie in Montreal, Quebec, and at Yorkdale Plaza in Toronto, Ontario, in 1964.